 Develop brand messaging and visuals

 Now that you’ve defined your brand purpose and audience, you can start to develop the way your brand will speak and appear to your audience.
-Here’s what expert marketers had to say about developing brand messaging and visuals.
+Here’s what expert marketers had to say about developing your brand messaging and visual identity.

 Keep your branding distinct